-Students’ health conditions and/or disability are not factored into the application decision process.
-However it is important during the application phase of the process to think about and discuss what access and accommodations may be needed to find the best fit.
+Students’ health conditions and/or disabilities are not factored into the application decision process.
+However, it is important during the application phase of the process to think about and discuss what access and accommodations may be needed to find the best fit.

 Mobility International USA

 U.S. Department of State Traveling with a Disability

 Studying in the U.K. as a Disabled Student